thegenemyers/FASTK/README.md

 1. a histogram of the frequency with which each k&#8209;mer in the data set occurs.
 2. a table of k&#8209;mer/count pairs sorted lexicographically on the k&#8209;mer where a < c < g < t.
 3. a k&#8209;mer count profile of every sequence in the data set.
 A **profile** is the sequence of counts of the n-(k-1) consecutive k&#8209;mers of a sequence of length n.
-4. a **relative profile** of every ssequence in the data set against a FastK table produced for another data set.
+4. a **relative profile** of every sequence in the data set against a FastK table produced for another data set.

 Note carefully, that in order to accommodate the unknown orientation of a sequencing read, a k&#8209;mer and its Watson Crick complement are considered to be the same k&#8209;mer by FastK, where the